AngelGeorgievStoyanov/hack-trip/README.md

 * MUI
 * YUP
 * Google Maps
+* Google Cloud
 * HTML & CSS

 ### Functionality
-* Guest users can see Home page with TOP 5 TRIPS (HOME PAGE) most liked trips and page with ALL TRIPS, they wont't be able to see any comments.
+* Guest users can see Home page with TOP 5 TRIPS (HOME PAGE) most liked trips and page with ALL TRIPS, they wont't be able to see the details page of the TRIPS and comments or points.
-* Logged users have extended functionality with option to create trips and comments, add/edit/delete trips and comments, they will only be able to like trips if they are not the owner,on MY-TRIPS page they will be able to see all their own trips.
+* Logged users have extended functionality with option to create trips and comments, add/edit/delete trips and comments, they will only be able to like trips if they are not the owner,on MY-TRIPS page they will be able to see all their own trips, on MY-FAVORITES page they will be able to see if they added favourite trips.
-* Trips owners can edit and delete their trips.
+* Trips owners can edit and delete their trips and add points(Markers) on Google Maps.
 * Comments' owners can edit and delete their comments.

-# Connection with REST API MySQL or REST API MONGODB
+# Connection with REST API MySQL
-* Default HACK-TRIP is the connection with REST API MySQL, to change the connection with to REST API MONGODB enter the folder
+* Default HACK-TRIP is the connection with REST API MySQL.
-*  src/utils  in the file baseUrl.ts and change the CONNECTIONURL.

 # REST API MySQL - https://github.com/AngelGeorgievStoyanov/REST-API-MYSQL
 * To run server npm start